OSHA’s First Step Towards A Federal Heat Standard

 Studies also show that hydration alone, being one of the treatments for excessive heat, does not reduce core body temperature.

-Proper hydration and constant climate control monitoring are needed to improve full mental functioning that decreases with prolonged heat exposure.
+Proper hydration and constant monitoring of climate control are needed to maintain full mental functioning, which declines with prolonged heat exposure.

-Facility managers can proactively initiate heat mitigation options before OSHA-imposed federal regulations through monitoring.
+Facility managers can proactively implement heat mitigation options before OSHA-imposed federal regulations take effect through monitoring.
 Options for monitoring consist of:

 • Implemented centralized climate control